yaniver/Solr_Pipeline_V4/ReadMe_prerequisites.txt

 (Folders, AD Data, Exchange data and 30 days Events retention base on the previous data )
 Note: data creation is outside of pipeline automation since it’s done single time after the lab creation but quantity validation for each data type will be done automatically.

+ Start DBAdapter events simulator with 3k EPS for CIFS events.

 ==========================================================================================================================